 Generally speaking in a typical car accident settlement or slip and fall case the answer is no.

 The IRS excludes from taxable income damages received on account of personal physical injuries, whether by suit or settlement.
+This means you can choose to see website for more information about a claim you may have without worrying about this.

 Also excluded from taxable income are amounts received under workers compensation laws for injuries and sickness incurred as a result of employment.
 This includes lump sum settlements.